GreatCowBASIC/Help/output/md/common_cathode.md

             end if
             Num1 = number
             Repeat 10
-              DisplayValue 1, Num1,1  'Optional third parameter turns on the dp dot on that digit wait 5 ms
+              DisplayValue 1, Num1,1  'Optional third parameter turns on the dp dot on that digit          ' <<< the DisplayValue instruction wait 5 ms
               DisplayValue 2, Num2
               wait 5 ms